Historical Background

 The GCP Experiment

-We begin the description of the GCP Formal Experiment with a short list of links to particular aspects.
-This material is also found in content and links in this page, but are presentedher for convenience.
+We begin the description of the Experiment with a short list of links to particular aspects.
+Some of this material is also found in later sections of this page, but this is a convenient menu of important items.

 The GCP recorded its first data on August 4, 1998.
 Beginning with a few random sources, the network grew to about 10 instruments by the beginning of 1999, and to 28 by 2000.
 It has continued to grow, stabilizing at roughly 60 to 65 eggs by 2004.